Skip Navigation Website Accessibility

 Our hours will remain Tuesday - Friday from 9:30 am to 5:30 on mountain time.
 Look at our website calendar to see when we are open on Saturday.
 We will stay late if you give us a call.
 We also will be open by appointment if it works out.
 Just give us a call if you would like us to be open.
 We aren't at the shop usually during off hours so you will have to make an appointment early.

 Villa Rosa Pattern Club.
-You can receive 6 new patterns a month for $9 which includes shipping.
+You will receive 5 new patterns a month for $9 which includes shipping.
 Each month six new patterns will be sent to you.
 You can also opt in for the Table Runner which will cost an extra $1.
 Call us for more details or to sign up.
 701-974-7899.

-We are offering an exclusive Eclectic Elements Palette bundle subscription.
+Eclectic Elements Palette bundle subscription.
 Each month for 12 months Tim Holtz is releasing a colorway in the Palette collection.
 We will walk around the color wheel with new fabric.
 Club members will receive a monthly quilt pattern and a monthly fabric pack of your choice of fat quarters, half yard cuts or yard cuts.
 You will be guaranteed to be first on the list to receive them.
 Fat Quarter bundles are $35/month, Half Yard are $65/month and Yards are $130/month.
-Released so far are Pink, Red, Orange, Yellow, Neutral and Green.
-We still have a couple left if you would like to start.
+Released so far are Pink, Red, Orange, Yellow, Neutral, Green, Teal, Blue, Indigo, and Purple with a Seasonal bundle.

 Every Wednesday at 9:15 am - FB Live at 9:15 am on Wednesdays.
 It is a less then a 10 minute video on what is new and what is happening! https://www.facebook.com/stashsuzys is the address on Facebook .
 We feature about 10 - 12 items each week.
 They will be listed in a special category called Weekly Specials and New Items under Shop Now.
 We will list the new items that were shown on our FB Live plus 3 - 6 items that are deeply discounted for one week only or until they are gone.
 We are also doing a prize drawing each week.
 Watch the video, share it please (helps get the word out about our shop) and respond in the comments the item you liked the best.